CHENG, Shuk Han

 Prof. Shuk Han Cheng received her BSc (Hons) from the University of Hong Kong, majoring in Zoology.
 She received her PhD from the Royal Postgraduate Medical School, which is now part of the Imperial College, University of London.
 Her PhD work was on the cellular immune response of BCG vaccination, under the supervision of Prof. Denny Mitchison in the Department of Bacteriology, Hammersmith Hospital.
 She did postdoctoral training under the supervision of Prof. Tak Mak on molecular immune response of T cells, at the Ontario Cancer Institute in Toronto.
 Before joining CityU in 1997, she worked in the Departments of Paediatrics, and Orthopaedics and Traumatology, at The Chinese University of Hong Kong.

 She has been awarded the Medal of Honour (MH) by the Hong Kong government in the 2022 Honours list, in recognition of her dedicated and valuable community service, particularly the contributions to the development of innovation and technology in Hong Kong.
+She has been elected as a Member of the European Academy of Sciences and Arts (EASA) in 2024.
 She also won many innovation awards at international exhibitions, including Grand Prix and Gold Medal as a co-inventor for the invention in vivo testing without animal experimentation at the 43rd International Exhibition of Inventions in 2015 and WIPO Medal for Inventors, A World-leading Non-animal in Vivo Testing Method presented by World Intellectual Property Organization at the 8th International Invention Fair in 2015.
 In addition, she has been awarded the Gold Medal at the 35th International Exhibition of Inventions, New Techniques and Products of Geneva in 2007, 2 gold awards from the Korean International Women’s invention Expositions in 2009 and 2010, Gold Award and also a Special Prize from the Patent Office of the Republic of Poland, for the invention of Rapid-identification Kit for Meat Ingredients in Processed Food and a Bronze Award for the invention Transgenic fish for high-throughput biomonitoring of Toxicants in 2011.
 She is the recipient of the 2015 CityU Outstanding Research Award.

 She has published over 180 peer-reviewed research articles and some of them are among the Top 25 Hottest Articles in the Science Direct database.
-Her single year citations in 2020, 2021 and 2022 placed her amongst the top 2% most cited scientists in the subfield of Toxicology under the scientific field of Biomedical Research according to the Elsevier databases of science-wide citation indicators, i.e. Stanford’s top 2% most highly cited scientists.
-Her H-factor is 45.
+Her single year citations in 2021, 2022, 2023 and 2024 placed her amongst the top 2% most cited scientists in the subfield of Toxicology under the scientific field of Biomedical Research according to the Elsevier databases of science-wide citation indicators, i.e. Stanford’s top 2% most highly cited scientists.
+Her H-factor is 51.
 To date she has supervised 30 graduate students, with 13 awarded PhD and another 8 awarded MPhil.
 She has also supervised 19 postdoctoral fellows.
 She is active in community service.
-Amongst the roles, she has served on the Advisory Committee on Admission of Quality Migrants and Professional (2016-2022); on the Scientific Review Committee of the Hong Kong Laureate Forum from 2021, on the Interview Panel of the Hong Kong Scholarship for Excellence Scheme (2015-2022), on the Assessment Panel of the Enterprise Support Scheme (ESS) Innovation and Technology Commission, and the Advisory Committee on Gifted Education, Education Bureau (2017-2021).
+Amongst the roles, she has served as an Auditor in the Quality Assurance Council (QAC) of the University Grants Committee.
+She has also served on the Advisory Committee on Admission of Quality Migrants and Professional (2016-2022); on the Scientific Review Committee of the Hong Kong Laureate Forum from 2021, on the Interview Panel of the Hong Kong Scholarship for Excellence Scheme (2015-2022), on the Assessment Panel of the Enterprise Support Scheme (ESS) Innovation and Technology Commission, and the Advisory Committee on Gifted Education, Education Bureau (2017-2021).
 She has served on the Editorial Board of the journal Nanomedicine: Nanotechnology, Biology and Medicine since 2010.
 She is an overseas Fellow of the Royal Society of Medicine (London) and Fellow of the Royal Society of Biology (United Kingdom).
 She also serves on the Board of Directors of Nano and Advanced Materials Institute Limited (NAMI) in Hong Kong since 2011, and as the chairlady from 2024.
 She also acts as the chair of the Technical Committee in NAMI from 2017.

 She takes great interest in teaching and mentoring undergrad students.
 She teaches the BSc course Technology for Regenerative Medicine and also coaches non-Biology major students on using biotechnology in business plans for entrepreneur competitions.
 She has been on the Scientific Advisory Board of the Biotechnology company Vitargent.